Who Is Disqualified from No-Fault PIP Benefits?

 Persons Who Intentionally Suffer Injury

-Section 3105(4) of the No-Fault act specifically denies benefits to any person whose injuries were intentionally caused by the person wishing to collect benefits.
+The No-Fault Act specifically denies benefits to any person whose injuries were intentionally caused by the person wishing to collect benefits.
 In that regard, the act states that “bodily injury is accidental as to a person claiming personal protection insurance benefits unless suffered intentionally by the injured person or caused intentionally by the claimant.”